 2. Trains: For longer-distance travel or to explore nearby cities, Liverpool's train services are an efficient option.
 The city's main station, Liverpool Lime Street, connects to other major cities in the UK.
 A single journey within the city typically costs around £2-£4 for students, while discount railcards can help save on longer trips.
 A weekly travel pass for unlimited travel within Liverpool costs around £25-£30.

 Liverpool is an exciting city for students, offering a mix of culture, rich history, and modern amenities.
 Areas like the City Centre and Baltic Triangle are particularly popular, with everything from libraries and cafes to green spaces like Sefton Park, where students can study or unwind.
 The city’s accessibility and excellent public transport make it easy to explore, while its atmosphere creates a perfect balance of work and play.
-For more tips on navigating the city, check out the City Guide: Liverpool.
+For more tips on navigating the city, check out the Liverpool City Guide.
+The neighbourhoods are perfect to find Liverpool student houses to rent.

 From trendy cafes and affordable eateries to buzzing nightlife spots like Concert Square, there’s always something to do.
 If you’re into unique experiences, Liverpool is known for its annual events, including the Liverpool International Music Festival and Baltic Weekender, which bring together students and locals alike.
 To make the most of your time in Liverpool, explore things to do in Liverpool, and don’t miss the chance to discover the best museums to visit in Liverpool.